AJ9/GoogleMaps/README.md

 # Usage

 You need to add your own Google Maps API Key to this project!
-This is done by:
+This is done changing this line in the **AppDelegate.m** to include your Google Maps iOS key.

+`NSString * GoogleMapsAPIKey = @"YOUR-KEY";`

 # Licence